 Definition of civil

-For simplicity sake, I’ll be focusing on civil procedure, but the rules governing criminal procedures may be similarly found online.
+For simplicity sake, I’ll be focusing on the rules of civil procedures, but the rules governing criminal procedures may be similarly found online.

-For starters, to help separate civil law from criminal law, following is the definition of “civil” according to dictionary.law.com.
+For starters, let’s separate civil law from criminal law.
+You can find the legal definitions at dictionary.law.com.

 Dictionary.law.com is a helpful and reliable legal resource that anyone can use to learn about the justice system.
 You can also use it to translate “legalese” – legal speak.
 “Legalese” is “slang for the sometimes arcane, convoluted and specialized jargon of lawyers and legal scholars.”

 The Rules of Civil Procedure

 While the Rules of Civil Procedure and the Rules of Evidence are similar nationwide, there are nuances, (some differences), in every jurisdiction, including Federal Court versus State Court.
 Rules can also be amended.
 So check the dates to make sure you are reviewing the latest version.

 To learn the differences between state and federal, the Virginia Wesleyan University provides an excellent breakdown to help you understand the differences.
 This breakdown is similar in other states, but there may be slight differences so make sure you are looking in the right place, at the right court, in the right state or district.

 You can also find the rules at the court’s website

 If there’s a specific case you want to learn more about; or you’re a pro se (self represented) party; and/or you want to save on legal fees and do some heavy lifting yourself, court websites have a ton of information you can use.
 You can also find the rules the parties must follow when they litigate in that court at that court’s website.